tiennou/Tank-Auth/README.md

 ------------------------------
 ### New Methods

-Arguments for the methods below can be found by searching through the *Tank_auth.php* library.
-Lift those sticky fingers and *Ctrl-F* like your sex life depended on it!
+Arguments for the methods below can be found in the *Tank_auth.php* library.
+Lift those sticky fingers and *Cmd/Ctrl-F* like your sex life depended on it!

 - `permit()`: The most important method of all!
 This checks if the user is allowed to do a certain permission (e.g. view a page)
 - `add_permission()` and `remove_permission()`: Add/Remove permissions of roles.
 All permissions are listed in the `permissions.permission` table.